ewr-code/ewr-light-weighted-slider/README.md

 1. Unpack the `download-package`.
 2. Upload the file to the `/wp-content/plugins/` directory.
 3. Activate the plugin through the `Plugins` menu in WordPress.
-4. Go to Settings > Ewr Light-Weighted Slider
+4. Go to Ewr Slider on Admin page
-5. Type your image names in upload
+5. To add a new image type your image file name and click insert
+6. To change animage click update on the line and change the file name.
+7. To delete an image click delete on teh line

 == Frequently Asked Questions ==

-= How to add FAQ question =
+* How to add images?
-* just add your FAQ questions here
+You can just copy and paste your filename with location, you can also use URL.

 == Screenshots ==
 1. This is a text label for your first screenshot